-In addition, we began Art Therapy and Music Therapy programs to help people with disabilities meet social and emotional needs.
+In addition, we began Therapy Services to help people with disabilities meet social and emotional needs.
 We expanded our services to address vision issues and hired Orientation and Mobility specialists.
 We started a Home Care division focused on dignity and quality of life, so that people with disabilities may stay in their own homes.

 By 2001, the STAR Center was outgrowing its 10,000 square foot facility on Lynoak Cove.
 A vacant lot was purchased across the street from the Lynoak Cove building, but it was determined that two buildings would not serve our clients well.
 In 2004, the former USJ Elementary school building became available for purchase, and the board of the STAR Center moved quickly to acquire the property.